tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step2_info_object.md

 # paths: {}
 ```

-{: .tip}
+{% include content/troubleshooting_spec_tip.md %}

-In any `description` property, you can use [CommonMark Markdown](http://spec.commonmark.org/0.27/), which is much more precise, unambiguous, and robust than the original Markdown.
+Note that in any `description` property, you can use [CommonMark Markdown](http://spec.commonmark.org/0.27/), which is much more precise, unambiguous, and robust than the original Markdown.
 For example, CommonMark markdown offers some [backslash escapes](http://spec.commonmark.org/0.27/#backslash-escapes), and it specifies exactly how many spaces you need in lists and other punctuation.
 You can also break to new lines with `\n` and escape problematic characters like quotation marks or colons with a backslash.

 {% include random_ad2.html %}